-- Check in with your parents and partner's parents.
-After you and your significant other, there is no one who loves your child more or wants him/her to succeed more.
-Don't overlook the grandparents' role in child development and parenting help.
+- Don't overlook the grandparents' role in child development and parenting help.
 Grandparents can be a wealth of knowledge and teach you important life lessons.
 Remember that they've raised their own children and have years of learning to build upon.

-- Let the grandparents know your expectations for your child.
-Sometimes this is difficult to do.
-How do you tell your own mother or mother-in-law that you would like things done differently?
-The answer is honestly and respectfully.
-"Mom, we're concerned about the amount of sugar in juice, so we'd like him to drink milk or water for now.
+- Share your expectations for your child respectfully and kindly: "Mom, we're concerned about the amount of sugar in juice, so we'd like him to drink milk or water for now.
 Thanks for listening."
 "Dad, we don't think that movie is suitable.
 Thanks for taking the girls skating instead."

-- Are there routines that they'd like for you to maintain as the grandparent?
+- Ask about your child’s parenting expectations.
+Are there routines that they'd like for you to maintain as the grandparent?
 Knowing just the right sequence at bedtime may make the time infinitely more pleasant for you and your grandchild.

 - Learn your grandchild's schedule.
-Knowing when meal time occurs, how much time the child needs to get ready for an event, when outside playtime is okay, and so forth will allow you to provide more consistency for your grandchild.
+Knowing when meal time occurs, how much time the child needs to get ready for an event, when screen time is okay, and so forth will allow you to provide more consistency for your grandchild.

 - Are there some activities that are taboo?
 You don't want to be the reason your grandchild loses privileges.

-Does this mean grandparents have to follow the rules at all times?
+Do grandparents have to follow the rules at all times?
 Probably not.
-What grandchild doesn't like to stay up late at Grandpa's house, get another scoop of ice cream, or rent an extra DVD?
-Grandma's house can be a very special place with its own set of routines and rituals - it's not meant to be the same as home, but be certain that the fun is still within the parenting parameters set by the child's parents.
+What grandchild doesn't like to stay up late at Grandpa's house, get another scoop of ice cream, or watch an extra movie?
+Grandma's house can be a very special place with its own set of routines and rituals - it's not meant to be the same as home, but be certain that the fun is still within the parameters set by the child's parents.

-As grandmas and grandpas - or whatever grandparent names your grandkids lovingly call you - understand the special role and importance of grandparents in the family.
-Also remember, however, that your children are now the responsible adults who have created an entirely new nuclear family.
+Understand the special role and importance of grandparents in the family.
+Also remember that your children are now the responsible adults who have created an entirely new nuclear family.
 You went through this process years ago, so remember how good it felt to be respected and have your decisions validated as parents.